mrzool/bash-sensible/README.md

 fi
 ```

+**Note:** Make sure you're running at least Bash 4.x or some options may not work.
+Keep your software up-to-date!

 #### Note for OS X users

 If you're using OS X, I recommend to follow [Josh Staiger's advice](http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html) and source `bashrc` from `bash_profile` so to keep all your configuration in one place.